 If you’re not a big Amazon shopper but still want to access its unique library of originals and on-demand content, it’s a good choice.

 Note, however, that you cannot get Amazon Prime Video Channels with this subscription.
 You need to have a full Amazon Prime account to watch live content from channels like Cinemax, HBO, Starz and Showtime.

 This subscription includes Prime Video as well as all other Prime benefits like 1-2 day shipping from Amazon.com, Kindle Unlimited, photo storage with Amazon Photos, and more than 2 million ad-free tracks of music with Amazon Music.

 For most folks, an Amazon Prime subscription makes more sense than subscribing to Amazon Prime Video alone.
-If you choose a yearly subscription, you’ll pay only about $11.50 per month.
+If you choose a yearly subscription, you’ll pay a little less than the monthly tier.
 In our opinion, an extra couple dollars per month is worth the additional perks you get from Amazon Prime.

 This tier also lets you add Amazon Prime Video channels like CBS All Access, Showtime, MLB.TV and more.
-In addition, those who are on EBT/Medicaid can subscribe to this plan for $6.99/month.
-If you’re a student, you can get Amazon Prime for $7.49/month or $69.99/year.
+In addition, those who are on EBT/Medicaid or students can subscribe to this plan for a cheaper rate.

 What's on Amazon Prime Video?